8 deadly dog diseases

-Dogs are like kids — they can get sick anywhere — and in order to keep them around as long as possible, it’s important to know which diseases are prevalent in dogs, what symptoms to look for, and how to prevent your pup from contracting them.
+Updated September 18, 2020: Dogs are like kids — they can get sick anywhere — and in order to keep them around as long as possible, it’s important to know which diseases are prevalent in dogs, what symptoms to look for and how to prevent your pup from contracting them.
+(Have a family?
+Check out the best and worst states to raise kids.)

 These eight dog diseases affect pups of all ages and breeds in every state.
-Because these diseases are so severe, I learned about most of them as I completed Henry’s adoption paperwork and during his first trip to the vet.
-Since dogs can catch these diseases at the dog park, groomer, or shelter, it’s important to always keep a watchful eye on your precious pup and call the vet if her behavior appears suspicious or she starts exhibiting any strange symptoms.
+Since dogs can catch these diseases at the dog park, groomer or shelter, it’s important to always keep a watchful eye on your pup and call the vet if their behavior appears suspicious or they starts exhibiting any strange symptoms.

 Symptoms: runny eyes, fever, coughing, vomiting, paralysis